joshayoung/joshayoung_website/README.md

 - `npm run deploy`
   - If you run into errors with this command, try running `npm run develop` first to see if that works locally.
   - Sometimes if you run it in development mode first, the deploy will work correctly for some reason.

+## To Do

+- Add not about ~/.ssh/config being needed anytime you have a non-standard ssh-key file name to your snippets.

 ### Resources